 Forest Park residents concerned about the environment will soon have another recycling option.

 Thanks in part to the efforts of several residents, village officials have instituted a separate pickup for compostable material with the village's trash hauler, Republic Services.
+Yard waste will be collected as usual for residents, as it is illegal for yard waste to be sent to landfills in Illinois.

 The possibility of such a program was first raised in summer of 2018 when residents Sharon Bloyd-Peshkin and Etta Worthington met with Tim Gillian, village administrator, and John Doss, public works director.